nicolezhu/nicolezhu.github.io/_posts/2014-11-22-wildhacks.md

 ![opening-ceremony](http://i.imgur.com/cXhJnFi.jpg)

 Summer and I outlined our web app idea over lunch and are ready to start hacking.
-We're both student fellows at the [Knight Lab](http://knightlab.northwestern.edu), a news innovation lab on campus, so our project is going to be news-centric.
-We've set up our Github repo and
+Since We're both student fellows at the [Knight Lab](http://knightlab.northwestern.edu), a journalism-technology lab, our project is news-centric.
+Things we've done so far: setting up a Github repo, an initial deploy to Heroku to get a live link to our project, and starting to dive into some APIs we'll be using.

 `verbatim`